mikedewar/nsq-docker/README.md

 docker run -e NSQLOOKUPD_ADDRESS=192.168.59.103 -p 4171:4171 mikedewar/nsqadmin
 ```

 to quickly get an NSQ setup working using docker.
+These dockerfiles are intended to be used with coreOS/fleet and so eschew linking in favour of environment vairables.